honza/honza.github.com/_blog/pages/resume.rst

 References
 ~~~~~~~~~~

+`Craig Zheng <http://craigzheng.com/>`_, Product director at Amara

+    Honza is by all measures a fantastic programmer—efficient, thorough,
+    organized, knowledgable.
+But what stands out above all else when you work
+    with him is his curiosity and his drive.
+He has a thirst for learning and
+    discovery.
+He approaches every task with the enthusiasm of someone about to
+    learn something life-changing, and as a result you get much more than
+    careful, meticulous work.
+You get someone who goes above and beyond—who
+    asks incisive questions, devises creative solutions, and constantly brings
+    new knowledge and new ideas to a team.
+He makes the people around him
+    better, and I can't think of any quality more important than that.

+`Nick Sergeant <http://nicksergeant.com/>`_, front-end web developer at Amara

+    Honza is a great programmer with a serious attention to detail.
+Integrating
+    him into our team was a seamless process and he began producing
+    immediately.
+His curiosity shines through with his side projects and it
+    always sparks ideas and collaboration with the team.
+Honza + programming =
+    win!

+`Arthur Debert <http://www.stimuli.com.br/>`_, senior developer at Amara

+    I've had the pleasure of working with Honza daily for the past year.
+In
+    that time, I've seen Honza tackle complex problems smartly and get things
+    done.
+He's able to dabble in various stacks and is always learning new
+    things.

+`Nicholas Reville <http://pculture.org/pcf/about/>`_, executive director at
+Amara

+    Honza is an outstanding developer, with great attention to detail, engaging
+    team spirit and a lot of focus.
+He gets things done.
+Highly recommended!

 `Adam Thurlow <mailto:adam@sheepdoginc.ca>`_, software engineer at SheepDogInc

     I have had the pleasure of working very closely with Honza since he started